 Do find out how many tables you will have on the big day.
 Ensure that you know how many guests can be seated at one table before you begin to plan.

-Do involve the groom in the seating plan, he may have insider information about who should and should not be seated together!
+Do involve the groom in the wedding day seating plan, he may have insider information about who should and should not be seated together!

 Don’t forget about your most important couple, yourselves!
 You would be amazed at how many people forget to save seats for the bride and groom, start with yourselves and go on from there.